-Featured image for Entering into the Joy of the Lord, Our Bridegroom
+Featured image for Enter Into the Joy of Your Lord: Knowing the Heart of the Bridegroom

 The Bible begins and ends with a marriage.
-It starts with the marriage between Adam and Eve, which itself typifies the marriage between Christ and the Church, and ends with the marriage supper of the Lamb—the marriage between Christ and the Church, where the bride is made ready to be joined to the Lord Jesus.
+It starts with the marriage between Adam and Eve.
+This first marriage itself foreshadows the final marriage, the marriage supper of the Lamb—the marriage between Christ and the Church.
 Marriage is the ultimate picture of the union between two parties.
 In the Bible, we see the great desire of God to be one with His people.

 "Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready.”